 Firms and individual exchangers that feature “anonymity enhanced” cryptocurrencies must also register and identify their clients regardless of the technological hurdles, according to the guidance.

 The same expectations apply to mixers and tumblers, which FinCEN refers to as “anonymizing services provider[s].”
-Privacy advocates and money launderers alike have used such firms to manipulate blockchain and thus obscure their ownership of bitcoins and other cryptocurrency.
+Privacy advocates and money launderers alike have used such firms to manipulate blockchain records and thus obscure their ownership of bitcoins and other cryptocurrency.

 FinCEN may see an influx of firms seeking to register in response to the guidance, but most—if not all—individuals are unlikely to register and would struggle to comply with AML program requirements, said Mike Lempres, former chief legal and risk officer at Coinbase, a San Francisco-headquartered exchange.